1954 World Professional Match-play Championship: Summary

 Fred Davis and Walter Donaldson met in their eighth successive final, which was held from 1 to 6 March at Houldsworth Hall, Manchester over 71 frames.
 Davis took a 5–1 lead in the first session, and won the second session by the same margin to finish the first day 10–2 ahead.
 The pair each won three frames in the third session, and Davis claimed four of the six evening frames for a ten-frame lead at 17–7, extending this to a 14 frame advantage, 25–11, the following day.
 Donaldson reduced his arrears slightly by winning four of the six frames in the early session on 4 March, but trailed 15–33 by the day's close.
 Davis secured the victory by winning the first three frames on the fifth day to lead 36–15.
 The final score was 45–26, with Donaldson making a break of 121, the highest of the tournament, on the final day.

 It was the most one-sided of their finals.
 Even before losing the match, Donaldson said that he would not enter the world championship again, saying he could not give enough time to the practice he felt was necessary.

 Schedule

 Main draw

 The results for the tournament are shown below.
 Players in bold are match winners.

+Preliminary round: Harry Stokes (SCO) 2-3 Rex Williams (ENG); Williams then withdrew from the match due to illness.